Mo-4/ZippyParser/README.md

 - The script will run into errors when the file is removed from ZippyShare servers (a.k.a.
 File Not Found).

 **Chaneglog:-**

+*v1.2*
+adjusted to new web code
+7th March 2023

 *v1.1*
 adjusted to new webpage code